 While some hens will brood several times per year if permitted, serial-brooding should be discouraged due to the physical toll it takes on a hen.

 It is possible for a pullet to go broody before she ever lays her first egg.

 To the extent possible, leave broodies alone.

-One never knows when she will quit the gig mid-stream due to interruptions.
+One never knows when she will quit the gig mid-stream when interrupted.

 While I am a proponent of herbs to spruce up the coop and nest boxes, I do not recommend putting fresh herbs inside a broody’s nest.
 The warmth and humidity generated by a broody can cause the herbs to decay and get moldy, setting up an environment ripe for bacterial growth and embryo death.
-If interested in using natural pest deterrents during the setting period, stick with dried herbal blends.
+Stick with dried herbs, if any.